ljhearne/LST-preprocessed/README.md

 Code for the preprocessing and QC of the LST7T dataset

 ## Preprocessing
 Fmriprep was run on the LST BIDS data.
-Due to the nature of the 7T, in particular the MP2RAGE structural scans we used a non-surfaced based pipeline.
+Due to the nature of the 7T, in particular the MP2RAGE structural scans we used a no freesurfer based pipeline.
 In addition no fieldmaps were collected and SBREF files could not be used.
 Generating EPI-based fieldmaps or incorporating the SBREF files results in major errors in the preprocessed images.

 The following flags were used:
   --output-spaces MNI152NLin2009cAsym \